Samohtechs/volaX/README.md

   > 1 - Volatility 2 <br>
   > 2 - Volatility 3 <br>
   > 3 - To specify your own path and version (be keen with version as it will result to unexpected behaviour when used with wrong volatility) <br>
   > 4 - To use your own path and version that you have set in the specific variables found in the __volpath.py__ file.
-So next time you want to use that           simply select 4
+So next time you want to use that           simply select 4. <br>
   > 0 - to exit <br>

   ## FOR USE WITH VOLATILITY 2: